Browsing Tag

 In the Holy Quran there are certain rhetorical styles that are unique.
 Among them are Iltifat and various forms of emphasis.
 An overview.

-Episode #16 of my series "9273 roots": 20 questions for the man who works for one of the best translation companies for Arabic: Brian Powell
+"9273 roots" interview: 20 questions for the man who works for one of the best translation companies for Arabic: Brian Powell

-Episode #4 of my series "9273 roots": 20 questions for Hanada Taha Thomure who develops standards to measure text levels in Arabic.
+Episode #4 of my series "9273 roots": 20 questions for Hanada Taha Thomure, who develops standards for measuring text levels in Arabic.